seqan/knime_seqan_workflows/variant_calling_bwa_workflow/README.md

 Variant Calling BWA Workflow
 ============================

-A variant calling workflow based on the BWA read mapper and the mpileup variant caller
+A variant calling workflow based on the BWA read mapper and the mpileup variant caller.

 Description
 -----------